 size(for desktop installations) stores the window size when the application is closed.

-So if you have two businesses, your file structure might look something like this:
+So if you have two businesses, your file structure within the application data folder might look something like this:

 The current version of Manager does not use or create any other files or folders.